LucasKarma/Imitation-learning/README.md

 | Observation dimension | 42 |
 | Action dimension | 7 (OSC_POSE) |

 The dataset is not included in this repository due to its size.
-It can be downloaded from the [robomimic dataset page](https://robomimic.github.io/docs/datasets/robomimic_v0.1.html).
+It can be downloaded from the [robomimic dataset page](https://robomimic.github.io/docs/datasets/robomimic_v0.1.html) and should be placed in `./data/`.

 ---